translate-tools/core/README.md

 | BingTranslatorPublic | browser         | not required | unstable, ready to use for translate short text with low frequency |
 | ReversoTranslator    | browser         | not required | unstable                                                           |

+> WARNING: sometimes services are changes API response structure and translators stop works.
+In this cases we will fix it and update version, so you have to update version too or use another translator for this time.
+If you are first who found error, please [make issue](https://github.com/translate-tools/core/issues/new) to get fix asap

 # Usage

 Install package `npm install @translate-tools/core`